Take the quiz

 8. They then clean up adhesive residue.

-9. Then finally, the metal arch is placed, along with the elastics to fix the device (except in self-ligating brackets).
+9. Then, finally, the metal arch is placed, along with the elastics to fix the device (except in self-ligating brackets).

 Thanks to advances in orthodontics, indirect digital bonding for braces is also possible.
-This technique offers even more precision and allows you to prepare the placement of each bracket in a 3D software.
+This technique offers even more precision and allows you to prepare the placement of each bracket in 3D software.
 They are then placed in the splint that will be used for the transfer.

 Shot of patient’s braces being put on